MeenaAru/AWS-Cloud/Cloud Concepts.md

          Spot Instances are a cost-effective choice if you can be flexible about when your applications run and if you don't mind if your applications get interrupted.
 For example, Spot Instances are well-suited for data analysis, batch jobs, background processing, and optional tasks.

 ####  Dedicated instances
 Are used when you need your instances to be physically isolated at the host hardware level from instances that belong to other AWS accounts.
-Dedicated instances are significantly more expensive than Spot Instances
+Dedicated instances are significantly more expensive than Spot Instances.Dedicated Hosts provide you with EC2 instance capacity on physical servers dedicated to your use.
+You may need to migrate your applications to a dedicated host to use your eligible software licenses from vendors such as Microsoft and Oracle on Amazon EC2 so that you get the flexibility and cost-effectiveness of using your own licenses, but with the resiliency, simplicity, and elasticity of AWS.
+Amazon EC2 Dedicated Hosts can also help address corporate compliance requirements because they are dedicated only to a single customer.

 ####  Reserved instances
 Are recommended for Customers that can commit to using EC2 over a 1 or 3-year term to reduce their total computing costs.
 Even if the project will last for more than a year, the cost-benefit for acquiring Reserved Instances is not as great as the cost-benefit from using Spot Instances.
 The Spot option provides the largest discount (up to 90%).